Buongws/Chat-App/FE/README.md

 ## Introduction

 This project is our assignment to build a React application.
 Our goal in this project is to apply the knowledge we have learned in the FPT Fresher program to build a real-world application.
-We are going to build a simple Discord clone.
+We are going to build a simple Syncroom clone.

 ## Installation